 We created the video: “Every Sturgeon Counts: Live Release of Gill Netted Sturgeon”.
 This video details how to live release sturgeon caught in a gill net and how to mend a net damaged as a result of a live release.
 The video is 45 minutes long and contains footage of the live release of a large and small sturgeon from a gill net that were caught during the 2011 FSC salmon fishery.
 It is partitioned into 6 chapters which allow the viewer to forward to the chapter of interest: Defining the Problem - Recruitment Failure; Salmon, Sturgeon and First Nations; the Boat Kit; You’ve Caught a Sturgeon; Net Mending; and Stewards of the Sturgeon.
 Providing the video in chapters allows the viewer to forward to their chapter of interest.
 To view Every Sturgeon Counts: Live Release of Gill Netted Sturgeon on U-Tube click here: http://www.youtube.com/watch?v=YhrEJUEi-ow&feature=colike

 The "boat kit" should be viewed as more than just a set of tools but also a method that further allows for people and communities to take a leadership role in the plight of the white sturgeon.
-We believe that this program provides a realistic solution to the current fishing situation – L. Ciarniello, Recovery Coordinator.
+We believe that this program provides a realistic solution to the current fishing situation – L. Ciarniello, past Recovery Coordinator.

 Your help can make a difference now and for future generations.